elb0/elb0.github.io/_posts/2018-08-30-phd-soundtrack.md

 <iframe src="https://open.spotify.com/embed/track/1N0dXBKSV6wG0UA3e2T1oB" width="300" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

-This song also fits in the *Songs about knowing/not knowing stuff* with the great little opening.
+This song also fits in the *Songs about knowing or not knowing stuff* with the great little opening.
 I sure feel like I can't spell or count a lot more than I think is strictly good for someone with as many years of education as I supposedly have.
 But...

 > *But my busy mind is burning to use what learning I've got
 > I won't waste any time